 Christmas 2019 – a dozen wines to check out!

-Happy Christmas to you all, and here’s my pick of the wines for Chrismas 2019.
+Happy Christmas to you all, and here’s my pick of the wines for Christmas 2019.
 Here’s my Christmas Card as well.
 It’s the skating rink at the Christmas Market held in Bruges, Belgium.
 Anyway, here are a delightful dozen wines for the festive season that are all available in the UK.
-There’s something here for everyone and for every festive occasion.
+There’s something here for everyone and every joyous occasion.
 So if you try them, please let me know what you think!

 Christmas 2019 Fizz

 Coates and Seely, “La Perfide.”
 Blanc de Blancs Brut.
 Hampshire, UK.
 2009

 Winner of a prestigious wine award in 2019, this wine was disgorged in 2015 after five years on lees and then released in 2016.
 Now this wine is approaching its tenth anniversary and still has further to go.
 100% Chardonnay grown on Hampshire chalk, made by the traditional method in a dry Brut style with nine g/l residual sugar.
 If you’ve wondered how English Sparkling Wine can age, here’s an ideal way to find out.
 Treat this just like you would any premium vintage Champagne.
 Limited supply Direct, £70.00